storesafe/cordova-sqlite-storage/README.md

 ## Policy

 As described above, free support will be provided on a very limited basis due to some changing priorities.
-You may have to wait a few days or even 1-2 weeks in some cases.
-Please follow the steps below to be sure you have done your best before asking for help.

 In addition, free support is only available in public forums.
+Please follow the steps below to be sure you have done your best before requesting help.

 Commercial support is available by contacting: <info@litehelpers.net>